macCesar/purgeTSS/README.md

     /webfonts
 ```

-And as with the Pro Version just run `purgetss build` to generate your custom `fontawesome.tss` file to beta-test your new icons!
+And as with the Pro Version, just run `purgetss build` to generate your custom `fontawesome.tss` file to beta-test your new icons!

 **Note: Titanium can't use FontAwesome's Duotone icons because they have two separate glyphs for each individual icon.**